IDMNYU/solarserver/charge_controller_data_tracer/README.md

 ## Display data as a graph in HTML
 This section explains how to set up a local server in Raspberry Pi and display the data as a graph using JavaScript and html.

-### Setup websever
+### Host a website
-Please refer to [Set up an Apache web server](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2) and setup a web server on your RaspberyPi.
-Also finish [Install PHP](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3).
+Please refer to [Set up an Apache web server](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/2) and [Install PHP](https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/3) to setup a server on Raspberry Pi.

 ### Display data
 To display data, we use `index.php`, `data` folder, and `js` folder.
 Here we show two ways to do it, so you can choose the one you like: either place necessary files in the appropriate location or edit the apache server configuration to properly specify the path of the files.